Premiership of Mark Carney: Taxation and finance

-Budget
+In June, Parliament passed the One Canadian Economy Act with Conservative support, but the bill drew criticism from Indigenous groups.

 In July 2025, finance minister François-Philippe Champagne asked fellow cabinet ministers to find savings in their departments, with the goal of a 15% government operational spending cut by 2029.
+Champagne announced in October that the government would establish a Financial Crimes Agency in 2026, along with a "national anti-fraud strategy".
+In early 2026, it was announced that the government would cut programs including in science, tourism, and foreign aid.

 In September 2025, procurement minister Joël Lightbound announced that the government would allow Canada Post to phase out door-to-door service in favour of community mailboxes, impacting roughly 4,000 addresses.
 It will also close many rural post offices.
+In February 2026, the government gave Canada Post an over $1 billion loan, following a request from the Crown corporation amid financial difficulties.

-His government's budget for 2026 was narrowly passed by parliament on November 18 in a 170-168 vote, avoiding a snap election.
+Carney's 2025 federal budget was narrowly passed by parliament on 18 November in a 170-168 vote, avoiding a snap election.
+Carney's government introduced a new capital budgeting framework in the 2025 budget.
+Operational spending will be distinguished from capital expenditures, and the budgeting cycle will be revised with a budget tabled in autumn and an economic statement released in the spring.

+In January 2026, the government announced the "Canada Groceries and Essentials Benefit", which will increase quarterly goods and services tax (GST) payments by 25 percent over five years.
+It was also announced that a one-time GST top-up of 50 percent would be implemented in June 2026.
+The benefit will cost the government $12.4 billion over five years, according to the Parliamentary Budget Officer.
+Before the 2026 spring economic statement, Carney announced the Canada Strong Fund, a sovereign wealth fund.
+Transport minister MacKinnon has stated his openness to privatizing and selling Canada's seaports and airports.

 Immigration

 In 2025, Carney campaigned to address "unsustainable" immigration to Canada, which had risen to approximately 500,000 a year during the premiership of Justin Trudeau.
-As per the Immigration Levels Plan 2025-2027, Canada's overall planned permanent resident admission targets are 395,000 in 2025, 380,000 in 2026 and 365,000 in 2027.
+As per the Immigration Levels Plan 2025–2027, Canada's overall planned permanent resident admission targets are 395,000 in 2025, 380,000 in 2026 and 365,000 in 2027.
 The government set levels for temporary residents in the 2025-27 Levels Plan at 673,650 in 2025, 516,600 in 2026 and 543,600 in 2027.